 PHYSICS

-PHYS 005 Physics for Sci & Engr 1 5
+PHYS 005 Physics for Sci & Engr 1

-Hours: 4 Lecture/Discussion

-3 Lab

-This is the first semester of a three semester introductory calculusbased physics course.
+This is the first semester of a three semester introductory calculus-based physics course.
 It is a fundamental treatment of the general principles of physics for those majoring in engineering and physics.
 Topics included are statics, kinematics, dynamics of particles and rigid bodies, simple harmonic motion and mechanical properties of solids.
+(C-ID PHYS205)

-Prerequisites: (MATH 075) and (MATH 076) or equivalent college courses with "C" or better (MATH 076 may be taken concurrently).
+Prerequisites: MATH 065 or 075 and MATH 076 or equivalent college courses with "C" or better or eligibility as determined by COS placement procedures (MATH 076 may be taken concurrently.)

-PHYS 006 Physics for Sci & Engr 2 5
+PHYS 006 Physics for Sci & Engr 2

-Hours: 4 Lecture/Discussion

-3 Lab

-This is the second semester of a three-semester introductory calculusbased physics course.
+This is the second semester of a three-semester introductory calculus-based physics course.
 It is a fundamental treatment of the general principles of physics for the engineering and physics major.
 Topics included are mechanical properties of matter, fluid mechanics, wave motion, thermodynamics, and electrostatics.

-Prerequisites: PHYS 005 or equivalent college course with "C" or better.
+Prerequisites: PHYS 005 or equivalent college course with "C" or better

-PHYS 007 Physics forSci & Engr 3 5
+PHYS 007 Physics for Sci & Engr 3

-Hours: 4 Lecture/Discussion

-3 Lah

-This is the third semester of a three semester introductory calculusbased physics course.
+This is the third semester of a three semester introductory calculus-based physics course.
 It is a fundamental treatment of the general principles of physics for the engineering and physics major.
 Topics included are electricity, magnetism, and optics, and selected topics in modern physics.

-Prerequisites: PHYS 006 or equivalent college course with "C" or better.
+Prerequisites: PHYS 006 or equivalent college course with "C" or better

-PHYS 020 General Physics 1 5
+PHYS 020 General Physics 1

-Hours: 4 Lecture/Discussion

-3 Lab